 a.
 “Personal Information” tab:

 In the Personal Information section, fill in the requested personal details.
 Do ensure that your PAN number, mobile number and E-mail ID are entered correctly.
+You may provide Aadhaar number also if you have.

 In the Employer Category section, select your employment category (Govt./PSU/Others) and mention your residential status (Resident/NRI).
 Leave the Tax Status field aside for now.